 It is a good time to be a truck driver; and if you are willing to put the work in, your business can thrive.
 A solid business plan and knowing your numbers is the roadmap to success.
 Make sure to calculate and keep track of your operating cost.
 Your operating cost is the total amount of money you need to run your business.
 This number includes everything from truck payments to daily fuel consumption, insurance payments and more.
 Knowing how much money you need to run your business enables you to calculate your profits and find your cost-per-mile.
 Cost-per-mile is essential; it is the baseline for your business.
-If you accept load rates that are lower than your cost-per-mile, your business will lose money and you run the risk of going out of business.
+If you accept load rates that are lower than your cost-per-mile, your business can lose money and you run the risk of going out of business.
 Knowing your numbers will help keep you in business.

 Staying in front of your expenses does not need to be an uphill battle.
 Lay out your operating costs to make managing expenses easy.
 First, you need to find your total amount of expenses.
 Your expenses are a mixture of fixed and variable costs and to calculate them, make a list of everything you purchase for your company.
 In the following example, we are going to track the expenses for John Doe’s long haul company, ABC Trucking.